20 Winter Camping Tips to Keep You Warm Year Round

 3. Insulate from the ground up

 If you’re tent camping in winter, one of the most important elements of your sleeping area will be the insulation between you and the ground.
 In the summer, a ground mat suffices, but in the winter, the ground will be much colder.
-There are specific winter camping mats and beds available.
+There are specific winter mats and beds available, view our camping mat guide.
 The same rule applies to dogs, ensure their sleeping area is insulated.

 4. Take extra blankets